hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 In this section, we're going to do several things:

     * create our first FT

-    * install the FT runner

     * setup our database using ``settings.py``

-    * setup django admin
+    * switch on django admin

+    * create an admin user account

 Let's start with the FT.
 In the test-driven methodology, we tend to group functionality up into bite-size chunks, and write functional tests for each one of them.
 You can describe the chunks of functionality as "user stories", if you like, and each user story tends to have a set of tests associated with it, and the tests track the potential behaviour of a user.